 What Is Tahini?
-The Secret Health Benefits and Cooking Dos and Don'ts of Tahini Sauce
+The Secret Health Benefits and How To Use It In Food

 Remember the first time you ate hummus, or better yet, freshly-made hummus?
 A dollop of olive oil in the middle, a squeeze of lemon, and a dusting of paprika cascading across the bowl of chickpea goodness.
 More simply, your memory may be picking it up at the store and asking what crackers go well with which flavor.
 Romantic recollection or not, your hummus wouldn't score such high marks, if it weren't for one ingredient: tahini.